seventhis/product-app/README.md

   });

-// To use when you start the application locally var mongoUrlLocal = "mongodb+srv://abderrahmane:ertyuiop@cluster0.urppt.mongodb.net/productApp?retryWrites=true&w=majority"
+// To use when you start the application locally var mongoUrlLocal = "mongodb://192.168.39.1:27017/"

-// To use when you start the application as docker container var mongoUrlDocker = "mongodb://admin:password@mongodb";
+// To use when you start the application as docker container
+// var mongoUrlDocker = "mongodb://admin:password@mongodb";

 // Pass these options to mongo client connect request to avoid DeprecationWarning for current Server Discovery and Monitoring engine var mongoClientOptions = { useNewUrlParser: true, useUnifiedTopology: true };

+// Middleware
+app.use(cors());

-// "offer-detail" database name used var databaseName = "productApp";
+// "productApp" database name used var databaseName = "productApp";

 app.post('/update-product', function (req, res) {